HewlettPackard/oneview-chef/README.md

 image_streamer_artifact_bundle 'ArtifactBundle1' do
   client <my_client>   # Hash or OneviewSDK::ImageStreamer::Client
   data <resource_data> # Hash
-  deployment_plans <deployment_plan_names> # Array containing the names of the Deployment plans to be associated to this artifact bundle - Optional golden_images <golden_image_names> # Array containing the names of the Golden Images to be associated to this artifact bundle - Optional os_build_plans <os_build_plan_names> # Array containing the names of the OS Build Plans to be associated to this artifact bundle - Optional plan_scripts <plan_script_names> # Array containing the names of the Plan scripts to be associated to this artifact bundle - Optional new_name <artifact_bundle_name> # String containing the name desired for an existing artifact bundle - Optional file_path <local_file_path> # String - Path to file to perform any download, upload like actions (Required in these actions) deployment_group <deployment_group_name> # String containing the name of the deployment group on which to perform a backup operation.
+  deployment_plans <deployment_plan_names> # Array containing Hashes with the names of the Deployment plans to be associated to this artifact bundle and if they should be read-only or write-permitted - Optional golden_images <golden_image_names> # Array containing Hashes with the names of the Golden Images to be associated to this artifact bundle and if they should be read-only or write-permitted - Optional os_build_plans <os_build_plan_names> # Array containing the names of the OS Build Plans to be associated to this artifact bundle and if they should be read-only or write-permitted - Optional plan_scripts <plan_script_names> # Array containing the names of the Plan scripts to be associated to this artifact bundle and if they should be read-only or write-permitted - Optional new_name <artifact_bundle_name> # String containing the name desired for an existing artifact bundle - Optional file_path <local_file_path> # String - Path to file to perform any download, upload like actions (Required in these actions) deployment_group <deployment_group_name> # String containing the name of the deployment group on which to perform a backup operation.
 (Required for :backup_from_file action)